 This is fine and dandy but sometimes things don’t go as planned and abnormal circumstances appear.

-Thankfully the engine and fuel timing don’t just go out of tune by themselves generally, so that leaves us with low octane rating, bad fuel and/or carbon deposits.
+Thankfully the engine and fuel timing don’t just go out of tune by themselves generally.
+That leaves us with low octane rating, bad fuel and/or carbon deposits.
 Thankfully again, carbon deposits can easily be eliminated…more on that, here.

 For example, this can happen at the rate of at least 800 times per minute when your engine is idling!
 Although this occurrence at idling is rare, an engine under load can have these stresses grow tenfold in short order.

-Moderate engine knocking provokes particle wear that is absorbed by the oil and pushed around the engine’s oil system causing unnecessary wear and tear on other internal engine parts.
+provokes particle wear that is absorbed by the oil and pushed around the engine’s oil system.
+Presence of these particles cause unnecessary wear and tear on other internal engine parts.
 Thankfully they are present just until they reach the oil filter and remains there in most cases.
 This type of wear has a look similar to erosion, abrasion or “sandblasting” effects.

-Severe engine knocking however, can lead to engine and component failure in the form of burned holes in pistons, broken pistons, connecting rods or even worse a complete and total engine failure.
-This is especially true in higher performance turbocharged applications, when engine knocking becomes so severe as cylinder heat and pressure overcome the internal components strength and things begin to break apart.
-Many a good engine has succumb to pre-ignition, detonation and the resultant engine knocking that by the time the driver is aware of this condition, it is far too late to get out of the throttle to save the engine before complete failure.
+Can lead to engine and component failure in the form of burned holes in pistons, broken pistons, connecting rods or even worse a complete and total engine failure.
+This is especially true in higher performance turbocharged applications.
+There engine knocking becomes so severe as cylinder heat and pressure overcome the internal components strength and components break apart.
+Many times a good engine has succumb to pre-ignition, detonation and the resultant engine knocking that by the time the driver is aware of this condition, it is far too late to get out of the throttle to save the engine before complete failure.

 Many newer engines are higher compression designs and require better fuels and/or higher octane ratings than a mere 85.
 This combined with the growing popularity of direct injection and how direct injection actually allows for higher buildups of carbon deposits, is of particular concern.